 After exploring the cultural sites, from 3-10pm, visit the Christmas Gift Market which takes over the cobbled streets of Stanley Street Plaza (14-23 December).
 Let the kids explore the markets while you shop for locally made gifts, Christmas treats and ornaments to the sounds of carollers and live music.

 Come evening you have a choice: You can stay on the South Bank side of the river or cross a bridge into the CBD.
 It’s time to choose your own adventure, so read on below.

 Cross the bridge to Brisbane City

 After the parade it should be dark and late enough to see the giant tree lit up and view the Gold Lotto City Hall Lights – a crazy-cool 3D animated projection on the historic walls of Brisbane City Hall from 6 -24 December from 7:30pm to midnight.

-If you’re in town too early for the parade, from 7-19 December Roma Street Parkland will be home to the new favourite, the Enchanted Garden.
+If you’re in town too early for the parade, Roma Street Parkland will be home to the new favourite, the Enchanted Garden.
 It’s just a short walk from the city centre and runs from 29 November - 13 December .

 Dinner in the city

 If the little ones are hungry, escape to Jamie’s Italian, Bavarian Bier Café or Corbett & Claude for dinner and come back to view the light projections and tree afterwards.
 December is a busy time in the city, so best make a reservation to be safe.

 Stay on the South Bank side of the river